maxschlake/dark-video-quality-boosting/README.md

 # Dark Video Quality Boosting - A pipeline to boost the brightness of images and videos which were recorded in the dark (C++ / OpenCV)

 ## Overview
-This program (boost.exe) can enhance the quality of images and videos which were recorded in the dark.
+In this project, I wrote a program with the aim of enhancing the quality of images and videos which were recorded in the dark.
 I set up a pipeline which first stretches the color channels and then allows the user to choose from four different transformations: <br/><br/>
 $\textsf{\color[rgb]{0.0, 0.0, 1.0}1) Logarithmic Transformation}$ <br/>
 In this transformation, the following formula is applied to all three channels of the image/frame: <br/><br/>
 $\text{TransformedChannel}(i, j) = \text{outputScale} \cdot \text{log}[1 + (\text{exp}^\text{inputScale} - 1) \cdot \text{Channel}(i, j)]$ <br/><br/>